dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 - optional reuse of instances script to share values between execution occurrences
 - designed to be easily used with your favorite IDE

-It makes heavy use of Eric Obermühlner's Java JSR 223 ScriptEngine [java-scriptengine](https://github.com/eobermuhlner/java-scriptengine), and is partially based on work from other OpenHAB contributors who created their own JSR 223 java automation bundle (many thanks to them).
+It makes heavy use of Eric Obermühlner's Java JSR 223 ScriptEngine [java-scriptengine](https://github.com/eobermuhlner/java-scriptengine), and is partially based on work from other openHAB contributors who created their own JSR 223 java automation bundle (many thanks to them).

 # What you can do ?

-All JSR223 OpenHAB related thing, and surely a bit more, thanks to your scripts sharing the same JVM as OpenHAB.
+All JSR223 openHAB related thing, and surely a bit more, thanks to your scripts sharing the same JVM as openHAB.
 If you just want to see how to use it, see the [Examples](#examples) section.

 # How it works

-You should first take a look at the [official documentation about OpenHAB JSR223 support](https://www.openhab.org/docs/configuration/jsr223.html).
+You should first take a look at the [official documentation about openHAB JSR223 support](https://www.openhab.org/docs/configuration/jsr223.html).
 That said, keep reading for useful insider informations.

 ## Script location: where can I use Java223 ?